 Removing the cable feed to apartment #5 verified that the leak was coming from this apartment.
-The Unity Media left a note to the apartment owner to contact Unity Media for a service repair.
+Unity Media left a note to the apartment owner to contact Unity Media for a service repair.

 Leak #2

 We then moved to Leak #2 as indicated by the location on the Genacis map.
 After the general location was reached, the team started searching for the leak.
-After a short time, the leak was determined to be coming from the 2nd story of an apartment building.
+A short time later, the leak was determined to be coming from the 2nd story of an apartment building.
 The owner of the building had come out to find out what we were doing.
-After an explanation, the owner was willing to help us.
-The owner allowed the technician to gain access to the incoming cable feed located in the garage of his building.
-The cable feed was disconnected and the leakage was verified to be gone, thus validating the location of the leakage.
-The measured value of the leakage on the QAM Sniffer was 44 dBuV/m at an approximate distance of 30 feet.
+Following a brief explanation, the owner allowed the technician to gain access to the incoming cable feed located in the garage of his building.
+The cable feed was disconnected and the leakage disappeared, thus validating its location.
+The measured value of the leakage on the QAM Sniffer was 44 dBµV/m at an approximate distance of 30 feet.

 Summary

 In both cases, Leak #1 and Leak #2, the field study verified that the GQS system accurately identified both the location and level of the leakage.
-Also in both cases, the Unity Media technicians were able to locate, identify, and verify the source of the leakage.
+Also in both cases, the Unity Media technicians were able to quickly locate, identify, and verify the source of the leakage.

 Additional Feature Information